pts/oix-wcfd32/README.md

 oix-wcfd32 contains development tools, loaders, converters and documentation for OIX, the Watcom i386 operating-system-independent target.
-One goal is porting, i.e. to make it possible to run some old Watcom programs (WASM and WLINK) using this target on more systems such as Linux i386 and FreeBSD i386, as well as making it more convenient to run them on 32-bit DOS and Win32.
+One goal is porting, i.e. to make it possible to run some old Watcom programs (WASM and WLIB) using this target on more systems such as Linux i386 and FreeBSD i386, as well as making it more convenient to run them on 32-bit DOS and Win32.
 Another goal is helping to write new C and assembly programs for this target by providing development tools and documentation.